Task Management – A Complete Guide to Manage Tasks

 3. Task prioritization

 With so many things on the to-do list, it’s easy to spend so much time on meetings deciding what tasks need to be done first.
-The system should let managers specify priorities.
+The system should let managers prioritize tasks to manage tasks better.

 4. Kanban Board